Get More Value From The Tripartite Association | PRO-MIX

-Premier Tech, the owner and manufacturer of PRO-MIX since its beginning, has more than 35 years of expertise in biological active ingredients.
+Premier Tech, the owner and manufacturer of PRO-MIX since its beginning, has 40 years of expertise in biological active ingredients.
 Joined with state-of-the-art quality control processes in aseptic laboratories and production facilities, PRO-MIX makes a difference for your crops with proven consistency of products, no contamination and reliable active ingredients.

 Rouphael et al. Arbuscular mycorrhizal fungi act as biostimulants in horticultural crops, Scientia Horticulturae, Volume 196, 2015, pp. 91-108.